avblocks/avblocks-wiki/_sources/avblocks-for-cpp/getting-started-macos/developing-with-vscode.md

 # Developing with Visual Studio Code on macOS

 This topic describes the steps needed to setup Visual Studio Code for AVBlocks development on macOS.
-These steps have been verified to work with Xcode 15.0.1, on macOS Ventura 13.5.2.

 ## Visual Studio Code